Thailand decriminalizes marijuana, but not the strong stuff

 That’s roughly the same amount that might be found in hemp, a cannabis variety mostly grown for fibers that are used for industrial purposes.

+So far, it appears there would be no effort to police what people can grow and smoke at home, aside from registering to do so, and decanting it for medical purposes.
+But commercial cannabis products cannot breach the limit.

-Thailand is seeking to make a splash in the market for medical marijuana, whose benefits are generally derived from other cannabinol chemicals the plant contains.
-Thailand already has a well developed medical tourism industry, and its climate is ideal for growing cannabis.
+Thailand wants to make a splash in the market for medical marijuana.
+It already has a well developed medical tourism industry and its tropical climate is ideal for growing cannabis.

 “We should know how to use cannabis,” Public Health Minister Anutin Charnvirakul, the country’s biggest marijuana booster, said recently.
 “If we have the right awareness, cannabis is like gold, something valuable, and should be promoted.”